Unearthed Seed Bank

 Artist's Statement

-My art practice is inspired by the complexities, equilibrium and fragility of the natural environment and by the ways in which our human-made systems work within, or in opposition to, these natural systems.
+My art practice is inspired by the complexities, equilibrium and fragility of the natural environment and by how our human-made systems work within, or in opposition to, these natural systems.
 The focus of my practice is the concept of transition, including notions of unpredictability, vulnerability and ephemerality.
 It is informed by issues relating to ecology, cultural displacement, consumption, materialism and changing climates.

 ‘Now more than ever we need to understand the underland…it is vital to the material structures of contemporary existence, as well as to our memories, myths and metaphors.’
 (Robert Macfarlane 2019)